tacobayle/nested-vsphere/tasks.md

   - NSX
   - Avi
 - password will be configured statically in variables.json
-- allow the capability to change AKO config for each k8s/tkg cluster
 - Avi SE folders
 - logs in html page and/or in container logs
 - progress in html page